rociobmartin92/Agenda-Turnos-React-Native/README.md

 # Agenda-Turnos-RN
-Appointment and shift manager App for a nails design and sculpting store :nail_care: ...
+Appointment manager mobile App for a nails services store :nail_care: ...
  This project is in Spanish language